Diamond with Galaxy NGC 4517

 NGC 4517: Section from the Sloan Digitized Sky Survey [147]

-This edge-on galaxy was discovered by Wilhelm Herschel on February 22, 1784 and noted in his classification scheme as IV 5.
+This edge-on galaxy was discovered by William Herschel on February 22, 1784 and noted in his classification scheme as IV 5.
 Herschel's class IV stood for planetary nebulae but also «stars with burs, with milky chevelure, with short rays, remarkable shapes, etc.».
 He noted: "A pretty bright star with a milky ray south parallel and 15 or 20' long.» [463] Später erhielt diese Galaxie die Bezeichnung NGC 4517 von John L. E. Dreyer in seinem 1888 erschienenen «New General Catalogue of Nebulae and Clusters of Stars».
 [313]

 On April 14, 1828, the galaxy was discovered again by his son John (h 1277, GC 2996) and was then given the number NGC 4437.
 According to Dreyer, the description of NGC 4437 is as follows: «faint, extremely extended 75°, 10th magnitude star to the northeast, place is that of the star».
 But there is nothing at the listed position.
 According to Corwin, the answer to the problem was suggested by Reinmuth and then confirmed by Dorothy Carlson in her NGC correction list of 1940: The description of the nebula and star exactly matched NGC 4517, which is five minutes further east.
 Unfortunately, due to a typo (4517 to 4417) in Carlson's list, NGC 4437 was long equated with NGC 4417.
 Since Corwin pointed out the bug, the identification of NGC 4437 as NGC 4517 has been certain.
 Today the designation NG 4517 is common.
 [196]